-I thought back on the past presidents of my life and how they made me feel like I had a shot, and I shouldn’t throw it away because people died for these ideals.
+I thought back on the past presidents of my life and how they made me feel like I had a shot and shouldn’t throw it away because people died for these ideals.

 Number two: Foes or Bros

-In ‘The Room Where it Happens’ we watch Hamilton, Jefferson, and Madison enter a room as enemies, who have ripped each other apart in every cabinet meeting.
+In ‘The Room Where it Happens’, we watch Hamilton, Jefferson, and Madison enter a room as enemies who have ripped each other apart in every cabinet meeting.

 “Two Virginians and an immigrant enter a room opposed foes.

-I can’t even count the number of times I have watched McConnell and Pelosi go for each other’s throats, only to reach a “wonderfully bipartisan” plan later.
+I can’t even count how many times I have watched McConnell and Pelosi go for each other’s throats, only to reach a “wonderfully bipartisan” plan later.

-As Burr sings in Hamilton, “No one really knows how the parties get to yes, the pieces that are sacrificed in every game of chess.
+As Burr sings in Hamilton, “No one knows how the parties get to yes, the pieces that are sacrificed in every game of chess.

-What made America fundamentally different is the ability to replace whoever is in charge, without tearing each other into pieces.
+What made America fundamentally different is the ability to replace whoever is in charge without tearing each other into pieces.